Meet Really Simple SSL 6

 About the Security Scan

-In the last five years, Really Simple SSL has positioned itself as one of the leading authorities on Security Headers.
+In the last five years, Really Simple Security has positioned itself as one of the leading authorities on Security Headers in WordPress.
 We gave talks about the importance of Security Headers on WordCamp Europe, and have always aspired to give everyone in the (WordPress) ecosystem an easy way to configure Security Headers as it’s a fundamental part of securing the web for everyone.
-We have relied on securityheaders.com for a while to quickly access a list of available Security Headers on any given
+We have relied on securityheaders.com for a while to quickly access a list of available Security Headers

 How to set Security Headers on Apache and NGINX